 About the reinstatement

 If your mortgage broker licence expired less than two years ago, you can apply to have it reinstated.
-If your licence expired more than two years ago, you will need to apply for a new mortgage agent licence.
-After at least two years as a mortgage agent, you can apply to re-qualify as a mortgage broker.
+If your licence expired or was surrendered more than two years ago, you will need to apply for a new mortgage agent level 1 licence.
 In both cases, your brokerage will need to submit the application.

 To check your licence expiry date, please visit the public registry.
 Please note that licences that expired more than two years ago are not displayed in the public registry.
-If your licence is not visible on the public registry, you will need to apply as a new mortgage agent.
+If your licence is not visible on the public registry, you will need to apply as a new mortgage agent level 1.

 Ready to reinstate (less than two years)?